ABOUT

 Mark Vuorinen, Artistic Director and Conductor

-Mark Vuorinen is the JUNO-nominated Artistic Director and Conductor of The Elora Singers, the Elora Festival and Waterloo Region's Grand Philharmonic Choir.
-He is also Associate Professor and Chair of Music at Conrad Grebel University College at the University of Waterloo.
+JUNO-nominated conductor, Mark Vuorinen is Artistic Director of The Elora Singers, the Elora Festival, and the Grand Philharmonic Choir.
+He is also Associate Professor of Music at Conrad Grebel University College, University of Waterloo.

-Mark’s research interests include the study of contemporary choral literature from the Baltic States, and in particular, the music of Arvo Pärt.
-Mark was an invited lecturer at the Arvo Pärt Project’s Sounding the Sacred conference in New York City in May 2017.
-He is published in Circuit Musiques Contemporaines, the Research Memorandum Series of Chorus America, and Principles of Music Composing of the Lithuanian Academy of Music and Theatre.
+Mark's research explores contemporary choral music from the Baltic states, particularly the works of Arvo Pärt and Veljo Tormis.
+He has lectured internationally, including at the Arvo Pärt Project's Sounding the Sacred conference in New York City, and his writing about Pärt's music appears in Circuit Musiques Contemporaines, the Research Memorandum Series of Chorus America, and Principles of Music Composing (Lithuanian Academy of Music and Theatre).

 Christina Stelmacovich, Manager, Elora Festival and Singers